 Mr. Albritton has served on numerous boards in both the public and private sector.
 He remains active in several charitable and community organizations as well.
 He has also been active with both the United States Golf Association and Southern Golf Association having had the opportunity to qualify for numerous U.S. and British Amateurs.

-Mr. Albritton was appointed to the Board of Regents by Governor Greg Abbott in 2015, and reappointed in 2021.
+Mr. Albritton was appointed to the Board of Regents by Governor Greg Abbott in 2015 and reappointed in 2021.
 He was elected Vice Chairman of the Board on May 3, 2023.
 He serves as a member of the Committee on Finance, as a member of the Committee on Buildings and Physical Plant, a member of special committee on the Texas A&M Corps of Cadets, and as liaison to the Development Foundations of A&M System Members.
 He has served as a member of the Committee on Finance, Committee on Buildings and Physical Plant, Committee on Audit, the Committee on Academic and Student Affairs, and as a liaison to the Texas A&M University Corps of Cadets and System Military Training Programs.
 His term expires February 1, 2027.